top of page

 Counselling for Perfectionism in Perth

-If your perfectionistic tendencies are causing distress, seeking help is essential.
-I can support you in developing healthier thought patterns, standards, and behaviours.
+If your perfectionistic tendencies are causing distress in your life, seeking professional help is essential.
+As your therapist, I can support you in developing healthier thought patterns, standards, and behaviours.
 Through therapy, you can address excessively high personal standards and critical self-evaluations, leading to positive changes and improved well-being.
-Reach out today to start your journey towards a healthier mindset.
+I offer cognitive behaviour therapy (CBT), an evidence-based approach to challenge and replace irrational thoughts with healthier ones.
+I can also provide you with a range of practical tools and techniques to help you eliminate perfectionistic thinking and behaviours.

 bottom of page